Sharly-Chess/sharly-chess.github.io/docs/running-an-event/prize-list.en.md

 - Equal sharing
 - Hort system

-### Prize Groups
+### Prize Brackets

-_Prize Categories_ are organized into _Prize Groups_.
-Players can only win **one prize per group**, but may win prizes in multiple groups.
+_Prize Categories_ are organized into _Prize Brackets.
+Players can only win **one prize per bracket**, but may win prizes in multiple bracket.

-Players are awarded the **most valuable** prize they qualify for within each group.
+Players are awarded the **most valuable** prize they qualify for within each bracket.
 If two prizes have the same value, the system uses the category order to determine priority.

 ## Criteria Options for Categories